buckbaskin/formak/docs/designs/hyperparameter_selection.md

 FormaK is already equipped to define symbolic models and then generate Python estimators that follow the scikit-learn interface.
-While I don't expect this aspect to change significantly, if a major interface change will make the Python estimators easier to use then I am open to reworking the interface.
+While I don't expect this aspect to change significantly, if a major interface change will make the Python estimators easier to use then I am open to reworking the interface because I suspect making this design easier to implement is correlated with making the classes easier to use and easier to use correctly.

 #### Estimator Interface